From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Moor Allerton Golf Club

 Moor Allerton is the only UK golf course to be designed by the renowned English-American architect Robert Trent Jones Senior.
 It was built in the seventies after the club moved to accommodate more members.
 It’s hosted PGA European Tour events and has welcomed the likes of local golfing icon Howard Clark and the legendary Peter Alliss over the years.

 The 27-hole course stretches across 220 acres of Yorkshire countryside in three loops of nine.
 It has generously sized teeing areas followed by holes that are full of daunting bunkers, with many that barricade the green.
 A scattering of water hazards also amp up the difficulty.
 The 19th is a prime example, as you’ll have to drive the ball far enough past a large patch of water to reach the flag.

 Moor Allerton Golf Club, Coal Road, Leeds West Yorkshire, LS17 9NH.

 Ilkley Golf Club

 At Ilkley Golf Club you’ll be completing your 18-hole round with the iconic Moor as the backdrop.
 The views can also be admired from the outdoor terrace or the large bay windows in the clubhouse restaurant, as well as the course.
 Honorary life members of the club include golfing legend Colin Montgomerie and Ryder Cup Captain Mark James, so it comes with a professional seal of approval.

 The River Wharf carves its way through the course and doubles as a picturesque yet hazardous feature you’ll have to try to avoid.
 It will make an unforgiving appearance for the first seven holes, so expect to work hard in the beginning before it eases off slightly on the back nine.
 The whole 6,276 yard course is a par-69 and is one of the most picturesque in the area.

-Ilkley Golf Club, Nesfield Road, Ilkley, West Yorkshire, LS29 0BE.
+Ilkley Golf Club, Nesfield Road, Ilkley, North Yorkshire, LS29 0BE.